 Academy for Integrated Arts

 The Academy for Integrated Arts (AFIA) is an innovative, arts integrated school.
 Our school community is reflective, dedicated and caring.
 The unique vision of AFIA embraces arts instruction integrated into the core curriculum as a meaningful part of what students do every day.
 Additionally, instruction is from a strong constructivist viewpoint and is delivered with developmentally appropriate practices.
+We are growing school, thus we must hire new teachers each year.
+AFIA is a fantastic community in which to work with an emphasis on teacher leadership.
+AFIA is a true learning community, as everyone in the building, from students to staff engage in reflective, meaningful learning on a daily basis.
 To learn more go to www.afiakc.org.

 - Value the presence and the voice of students’ families as partners in the school

 - Be able to work collaboratively with others in a team environment

 - Be a reflective practitioner with a strong personal commitment to ongoing learning and growth

 - Be willing to grow in his/her ability to implement the arts throughout the curriculum

 - comfortable working around children, professional staff and teachers

 - able to collaborate with the other enrichment teachers at the school

 - has current Missouri certification or is eligible for MO certification (music, art or other related area)